regehr/compiler-crashes/README.md

 Everything should work if the resource limit values are respectively set to 60 (1 minute), 100000000 (100 MB), and 6000000000 (6 GB).
 Be careful with these since it's a pain to debug compilers that get killed by resource limits.
-Really, you probably do not need to bother with these limits at all.
+You may well be able to get away with not setting these limits at all, it depends on how much you trust a buggy compiler to not misbehave.

 Run the "test_test1.pl" program to make sure all interestingness tests are working.